Calligraphy: History

-In ancient China, the oldest known Chinese characters are oracle bone script (甲骨文), carved on ox scapulae and tortoise plastrons, because the rulers in the Shang Dynasty carved pits on such animals' bones and then baked them to gain auspice of military affairs, agricultural harvest, or even procreating and weather.
-During the divination ceremony, after the cracks were made, the characters were written with a brush on the shell or bone to be later carved.
-With the development of Bronzeware script (jīn wén) and Large Seal script (dà zhuàn) "cursive" signs continued.
-Mao Gong Ding is one of the most famous and typical Bronzeware scripts in Chinese calligraphic history.
-It has 500 characters on the bronze which is the largest number of bronze inscription we have discovered so far.
+In ancient China, the oldest known Chinese characters are oracle bone script (甲骨文), carved on ox scapulae and tortoise plastrons, as the rulers in the Shang dynasty carved pits on such animals' bones and then baked them to gain auspice of military affairs, agricultural harvest, or even procreation and weather, as a form of scapulimancy.
+During the divination ceremony, a heat source was applied to the carved pits, causing the bones to crack.
+The resulting cracks were interpreted and then inscribed directly on the shell or bone, sometimes after the characters had been written with a brush, after which they were interpreted, the interpretation being carved directly on the shell or bone, sometimes after the characters were written with a brush.
+With the development of the bronzeware script (jīn wén) and large seal script (dà zhuàn) "cursive" signs continued.
+Mao Gong ding is one of the most famous examples of bronzeware script in Chinese calligraphic history.
+It contains 500 inscribed characters, the largest number of bronze inscriptions discovered to date.
 Moreover, each archaic kingdom of current China had its own set of characters.